 Transaction documents should address:

-• regulatory approval risk;
+• regulatory approval risk and conditionality.

 • and financial consequences of delays or remedies.